Lex-2008/backup3/README.md

 Note that in last line we _source_ instead of running this script - this way we can ensure that `backup.sh` script will see declared functions.
-Also note hashbang in first line - `backup.sh` must be executed by bash.
+Also note hashbang in first line - for performance reasons, `backup.sh` must be executed by busybox.

 ### Clean-up